Vinh-Duy/NCKH_SAT_BASED/README.md

 ```

 Timed-out instances with a valid SAT result are marked `FEASIBLE`; instances
-without a SAT result are marked `FEASIBLE_ESTIMATE`.
-Their `UB` column records
+without a completed result are marked `TIMEOUT` or `UNSOLVED`.
+Their `UB`
-the tested bounds followed by the estimate used as fallback.
+column records the tested bounds followed by the estimate used as fallback.

 ## Run the Hybrid Benchmark